SongKong Jaikoz

 SongKong can identify if your songs are HD recordings, HD means 24bit or higher lossless formats such as Wav and Flac, and Dsf format.
-So how can we use this to organize our music
+In contrast standard CD releases are only 16 bit.

 We can drill down to look at the data, and we can see The Magic Whip album has Is HD set to 1, meaning true